2 cars go up in flames while parked on LI street

-NORTH AMITYVILLE, Long Island (WABC) --Police are investigating after two cars were destroyed by fire late Sunday night on the same block in Suffolk County.
+NORTH AMITYVILLE, Long Island (WABC) --Police are investigating after two cars were destroyed by fire on the same block in Suffolk County.

 The cars were parked on opposite sides of Melody Lane in North Amityville.